 Private candidates can enter for this syllabus.
+For more information, please refer to the Cambridge Guide to Making Entries.

 Combining with other syllabuses

 Candidates can take this syllabus alongside other Cambridge International syllabuses in a single exam series.
 The only exceptions are: